Kamala Harris Releases 'Medicare For All' Plan With A Role For Private Insurers

 The plan comes after months of questions about whether she supports scrapping private insurance — and as former Vice President Joe Biden appears to be gearing up to attack her at the upcoming debate on her support for Medicare for All.

-To review, Bernie Sanders' single-payer health plan is called "Medicare for All," and Kamala Harris is a cosponsor on that plan (along with several other presidential candidates, including N.J.
-Sen. Cory Booker, N.Y.
-Sen. Kirsten Gilibrand, and Massachusetts Sen. Elizabeth Warren).
-His plan would cover all Americans with a government-administered healthcare plan.
+To review, Bernie Sanders' single-payer health plan is called "Medicare for All," and Kamala Harris is a co-sponsor on that plan (along with several other presidential candidates, including New Jersey Sen. Cory Booker, New York Sen. Kirsten Gillibrand and Massachusetts Sen. Elizabeth Warren).
+His plan would cover all Americans with a government-administered health care plan.

-While Harris has cosponsored Sanders' plan, she has also diverged from Sanders' vision on the campaign trail, most notably on the role of private insurance.
+While Harris has co-sponsored Sanders' plan, she has also diverged from Sanders' vision on the campaign trail, most notably on the role of private insurance.

 Here are how some key elements of the Harris proposal match up.